pymc-devs/pytensor/doc/library/scan.rst

 reuses memory between iterations of the same execution but frees the memory after the last iteration.

-There are two ways to achieve this, using the Aesara flag ``config.scan__allow_gc`` and setting it to False, or using the argument ``allow_gc`` of the function aesara.scan() and set it to False (when a value is not provided for this argument, the value of the flag ``config.scan__allow_gc`` is used).
+There are two ways to achieve this, using the Pytensor flag ``config.scan__allow_gc`` and setting it to False, or using the argument ``allow_gc`` of the function pytensor.scan() and set it to False (when a value is not provided for this argument, the value of the flag ``config.scan__allow_gc`` is used).